NissesSenap/promotionChecker/README.md

 - Refactor to look nicer
 - Store all the data in something like a db or file
   - Currently points towards [go-memdb](https://github.com/hashicorp/go-memdb)
+  - Currently there is only one value tag saved in the DB.
+Use the UpdateTags in logic.go
 - Write a container file
 - Create some metrics
 - If speed is needed create channels to perform the API requests